-Isolation/Isolating The physical act undertaken (e.g., closing a valve and locking it in position, opening a breaker and locking it in position, removing an electrical component to create an energy break, inserting a blind or spade in a segment of piping) to prevent the release of energy that may cause injury to personnel, damage to plant or equipment, or harm to the environment.
-Isolation Boundary Encompasses the physical location of isolations at the perimeter of an energized system to the interface of a non-energized system (e.g., upstream/downstream valves closed, locked and drained/vent valves open to isolate Startup and construction activities; breakers locked open to form an isolation in an electrical supply from Startup to construction).
+- Isolation/Isolating The physical act undertaken (e.g., closing a valve and locking it in position, opening a breaker and locking it in position, removing an electrical component to create an energy break, inserting a blind or spade in a segment of piping) to prevent the release of energy that may cause injury to personnel, damage to plant or equipment, or harm to the environment.
+Isolation Boundary Encompasses the physical location of isolations at the perimeter of an energized system to the interface of a non-energized system (e.g., upstream/downstream valves closed, locked, and drained/vent valves open to isolate Startup and construction activities; breakers locked open to form an isolation in an electrical supply from Startup to construction).
 Isolation Point A uniquely identifiable physical component (e.g., valve, breaker, spool piece) within a system that meets the criteria of an energy isolating device.
 Job Hazard Analysis (JHA) A process that identifies key job activities/tasks associated with a definable activity, examines key job activities/tasks to determine the foreseeable hazards associated with the task (e.g., chemical, biological, physical, workplace), and establishes criteria to eliminate or control the hazards.
 Lockout The placement of a locking device on an energy isolation component to ensure the related equipment or system cannot be energized or operated until the locking device is removed.
-Lockbox/Key Control A lockbox is a metal box designed to accommodate multiple locks, keys, and tags.
+Lockbox/Key Control A lockbox is a box designed to accommodate multiple locks and keys.
 The lockbox is configured so it cannot be opened until all locks have been removed from the box.
 Key control is established via the lockbox system (keys are placed in the box prior to locking) or by utilizing a central key safe in conjunction with lockboxes.
 One or both methods (lockbox/key safe) for key control may be used.
 Lockout/Tagout (LOTO) Device A device that utilizes a positive means such as a lock, or non-removable tag to hold an isolation point in the safe position.
-(Also see "Isolation/Isolating.")
-Multi-Locking Device A locking device with provisions to apply multiple locks.
-Sometimes called multi- clip, hasp, or scissor.
-Startup Shift Supervisor (SSS) Typically supervises operators who control systems and processes that run simultaneously with project activities.
+(Also refer to "Isolation/Isolating.")
 Permit A document used to manage specific tasks and/or work areas that require a further degree of control or task preparation (e.g., confined space entry).
-Permit Requestor (PR) A person who submits/requests EIPs who has successfully completed EIM/LOTO training and received VOC.
+Permit Requestor (PR) A person who submits/requests EIPs who has successfully completed EIM/LOTO training .
 This person may or may not be the WGS.
-Personal Lock/Tag Device A person's project-provided unique isolation device used as a secondary means of energy control, such as a lock and/or tag and a means of attachment, which can be securely fastened to a lockbox or component.
+Personal Lock/Tag Device A person's Project-provided unique isolation device used as a secondary means of energy control, such as a lock and/or tag and a means of attachment, which can be securely fastened to a component.
+Lock ONLY is applied to the lockbox.
 Commentary The tag identifies the AE and indicates that the equipment or system being controlled is not energized or operated until the isolation device is removed.
 One personal device is allowed per person, per lockbox or component(s) as designated by the TA.
 Piping and Instrument Diagram (P&ID) A visual representation of plant or equipment, indicating location of vessels, piping, valves, instruments, etc., in diagrammatic form.